flutter/flutter/README.md

 ### Extensible and open model

-Flutter is fully open source, and includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].
+Flutter works with any development tool, but includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].
 Flutter provides [thousands of packages][Flutter packages] to speed your development, regardless of your target platform.
 And accessing platform features is easy.
 Here is a